Pandaindisguise/slate/source/includes/_site_building.md

 It is important to understand the different sections you can edit as well as how to edit them.

-For example, after creating a content page, you will generally want to link to page.
-To do so, you will need to take the slug from this content page, and add it to another section of your site, commonly in the sidebar or navigation.
+For example, after creating a content page, you will generally want to link to the content page you created.
+To do so, you will need to take the slug from this content page, and add it to another section of your site, commonly the sidebar or navigation.

 In this section we will explain the different elements, how they interact, and the best practices for building out your site.